cloudquery/docs/docs/configuration/overview.md

     database: postgres
     sslmode: disable

-    # old format
-    # dsn: "postgres://postgres:pass@localhost:5432/postgres?sslmode=disable"
 ```

-### Connection Block
+### `cloudquery.connection`
-This block is a map of values that defines the connections details to your PostgreSQL database.
+A map of values that defines the connections details to your PostgreSQL database.
 * **`type`** (required) - Type of database that CloudQuery will connect to.
 Only valid value is `postgres`
 * **`username`** (required) - Username that CloudQuery will use when interacting with the Postgres database
 * **`password`** (required) - Password for user that CloudQuery will use to authenticate into the Postgres database